-A multiple listing system is only accessible to its members — real estate agents and brokers — who pay dues for this privilege.
+A multiple listing service and its listings is only accessible to its members — real estate agents and brokers — who pay dues for this privilege.

 However, keep in mind that you will need to pay a commission.

-Therefore, a growing number of investors are using this ability to get direct access to the multiple listing system — and other reasons — to get a real estate license.
+Therefore, a growing number of investors are using this ability to get direct access to the multiple listing service — and other reasons — to get a real estate license.

 Although it is a commitment in terms of time and money, it is also the best way to get easy access to fresh listings and non-public disclosures.